 Even within the context of federal healthcare fraud, there are a number of issues that are unique to federal workers’ compensation and DOL billing practice.
-Our attorneys understand these issues, and we know how to deal with them during federal investigations.
+A California workers’ compensation fraud defense lawyer understands these issues, and we know how to deal with them during federal investigations.
 Have you unlawfully marketed your services to DOL patients?
 Did you fail to maintain the requisite supervision for DOL reimbursement eligibility?
 Even if the OIG says yes, we may be able to successfully argue that you do not deserve to face federal prosecution.

 3. Our In-Depth Knowledge of the Pertinent Medical Issues

 Another common issue in DOL fraud cases is alleged lack of medical necessity.
 If a particular service is not “medically necessary” (as determined by the federal workers’ compensation billing guidelines), then it is not eligible for reimbursement by the DOL.
 As a result of our extensive experience in federal healthcare cases, not only are we intimately knowledgeable about the legal issues involved in our clients’ cases, but we have a sound understanding of the relevant medical principles as well.

 While being targeted in an OIG investigation can be damaging for your practice, being convicted on federal charges can be devastating.
 We understand the ramifications of being accused of federal workers’ compensation fraud, and we will do everything in our power to resolve your case as quickly and favorably as possible.